tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 When Test responses are being returned as annotations, they SHOULD use the W3C Web Annotation Data Model for the annotations, and SHOULD place Test responses within the body of the annotation.
 Such annotations SHOULD include reference to the source Test by the versioned fully qualified name of the Test (e.g. bdqcore:47ff73ba-0028-4f79-9ce1-ee7008d66498/2023-09-18) and the Test skos:prefLabel (e.g. VALIDATION_DAY_STANDARD).
 Such annotations SHOULD also provide the bdqffdq:Mechanism that generated the Test response.

-When Test responses are persisted as anotations in association with the annotated data, a means SHOULD be provided to mark annotations as having been evaluated, and to carry the results of such evaluations.
+When Test responses are persisted as annotations in association with the annotated data, a means SHOULD be provided to mark annotations as having been evaluated, and to carry the results of such evaluations.
 Annotation conversations MAY provide such a means.
 Vocabularies related to bug/issue tracking MAY provide such a means.

 ## 8 Validating Test Implementations (normative)

-Implementers of the BDQ Core Tests SHOULD validate the behaviour of the internals of their Test implementations with unit Tests, and MUST validate that each Test implementation is capable of taking relevant input from a set of standard Test validation data, and returning the expected responses.
+Implementers of the BDQ Core Tests SHOULD validate the behavior of the internals of their Test implementations with unit Tests, and MUST validate that each Test implementation is capable of taking relevant input from a set of standard Test validation data, and returning the expected responses.

 For synthetic Test validation data that could be conflated with actual data, see: [Identifying Synthetic and Example Data](../../synthetic/index.md)

 ### 8.1 Introduction (non-normative)

 A set of Test validation data accompanying the BDQ Core Test descriptors.
 This data is intended for implementers to use to evaluate whether or not their Test implementations produced the expected Response values for a set of cases for each Test.
 Each Test specification could be graphed as a flow chart with several paths, the Test validation data are intended to cover each node and each path within each Test specification with at least a single case.
-These data are however, not exhaustive unit Tests covering large numbers of edge cases, but rather a minimal set of Tests for expected behaviours.
+These data are however, not exhaustive unit Tests covering large numbers of edge cases, but rather a minimal set of Tests for expected behaviors.

 The Test validation data are organized as two flat CSV files.
 Each row in each file is intended for the single validation of a single Test.
 The file has columns identifying the Test, the input data, the expected Response.status, Response.result, an example Response.comment, parameter values (if any), and a set of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021).
 Most of the terms are empty for a given Test.